MindfulMichaelJames/ProtegeDLAxiomPlugin/ReadMe.md

 4. JAR file will be in the “target” folder within “ProtegeDLAxiomPlugin” folder.
 5. Copy the JAR file into the “plugins” folder within Protégé root folder.
 6. Launch Protégé
-7. Go to Window>View>Ontology Views > DL Axiom Renderer
+7. Go to Window>View>Class Views > DL Class Axiom Renderer
 8. Drop the plugin in a window slot